CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used for the websites
+It is a programming language used  in both client-side and server-side web development.

 ## Question 8